Is It Really Okay To Talk About The Love Life Of A Famous 13-Year-Old?

 She asked us to do better, and in a year of reckoning, we’re listening.

 We’ve watched stars like Watson and Portman grow up on screen and in public.
 They’ve invited us in to their personal lives on social media.
 But voyeurism gets much more complicated, and potentially harmful, when it bleeds into the personal life of a 13-year-old girl.
-Yes, we know Millie Bobby Brown’s favorite color and dream role.
+Yes, we know Millie Bobby Brown’s favourite colour and dream role.
 But we don’t need to gossip about who she’s dating.

 At ELLE’s Women In Hollywood event last October, Reese Witherspoon shared her own history of sexual abuse in Hollywood, but she went one step further.
 She spoke to young women in the industry directly, and promised to treat them better.